noopkat/avrgirl-arduino/README.md

 `avrgirl-arduino list [--raw]`

-If you add the `--raw` flag, the output will be in a very verbose JSON format.
+If you add the `--raw` flag, inactive ports will also be listed and the output will be presented in a more verbose JSON format similar to the output of `Serialport.list()`.

 ## Sourcing a compiled Arduino hex file